icampus-wildau/ros-i2c/README.md

 - scanning for connected peripherals
 - receiving data from peripherals

+> [!NOTE]
-The ROS I²C package is designed and tested to work well with ROS 2 (Humble) on a Raspberry Pi 4 (Model B).
+> The ROS I²C package is designed and tested to work well with ROS 2 (Humble) on a Raspberry Pi 4 (Model B).
 However, it should be compatible with any platform supported by both ROS 2 and the [smbus2](https://github.com/kplindegaard/smbus2) Python library.

 # Contents of this Repository